I’m excited to share our latest project in our kitchen renovation, the repurposing of an old stove hood to make a custom one.

 Next we started our custom, DIY stove hood.
 The hood that came with the house never worked so we either had to fix it or replace it.

 Instead of buying a new and expensive custom one, we ended up using the stainless steel hood as a base for our DIY hood.
 We took all the stainless off and reused the “guts”, which saved us some money.
 There were no instructions on how to do this but we figured it out and made it work.

 After we reworked the hood we added sides and framed out the top.
 We’ll lose a bit of cabinet space here but it’s worth it to have a custom stove hood…that works!

 Since the old hood wasn’t vented, we had to add ductwork to vent it outside.

 The challenge for this project was to make a hood that angled out, instead of straight up to the ceiling, so figuring out the angles with the wood and getting it all to fit and look good was the tough part.

 The molding also took a bit of time to work out.
 The hubs didn’t want to use nails or screws so we had to glue it.
-You can see the process of finishing up the hood, here.

 The last step was to put a fresh coat of the same paint I used on all the cabinets, Benjamin Moore White Dove, Advance, Satin.

 I love how it turned out!
 So much better than the stainless steel.

 Make sure you check out the process of finishing up the custom range hood.